stephenborish/veritaslivepoll/README.md

 When the last question is finished, the teacher clicks "End Poll" (or "Finish Poll").

-This calls closePoll(), which sets the LiveStatus to ("", -1, "CLOSED").
+This calls closePoll(), which clears the active poll row and records a sessionPhase of "ENDED" (with an endedAt timestamp) so every client recognizes the session as finished.

 The poll is over for all participants.